Chase Freedom Unlimited® review

 • After your first year or $20,000 spent enjoy 5% cash back on travel purchased through Chase Travel; 3% cash back on drugstore purchases and dining at restaurants, including takeout and eligible delivery service; and 1.5% on all other purchases.

-• CardName is offering a 0% intro APR for 15 months from account opening on purchases and balance transfers, then RegAPR.
+• CardName is offering a 0% intro APR for intro_apr_duration from account opening on purchases and balance transfers, then RegAPR.

 • There isn't an annual fee, but you'll be on the hook for foreign transaction fees if you use CardName while abroad.

-Since CardName appeared on the scene in 2016, it's been among the top flat-rate cash-back cards on the market.
-But Chase upped the ante in September 2020, announcing an all-new rewards structure that moves the card into the TIERED cash-back rewards category and includes up to 6.5% cash back in some categories of purchases.
+Since CardName first appeared on the scene it has been among the top flat-rate cash-back cards on the market.
+But Chase upped the ante years later announcing an all-new rewards structure that moves the card into the tiered cash-back rewards category and includes up to 6.5% cash back in some categories of purchases.

 Let’s jump into the details:

-For new cardholders, CardName cardholders earn tiered rewards in a number of other categories.
+For new cardholders, CardName cardholders earn tiered rewards in a number of categories:

-• 6.5% cash back on travel purchased through Chase Travel, our premier rewards program that lets you redeem rewards for cash back, travel, gift cards and more!
+• Earn 6.5% cash back on travel purchased through Chase Travel, Chase’s premier rewards program that lets you redeem rewards for cash back, travel, gift cards and more.

 Suddenly, what has been a consistent top flat-rate cash-back rewards card becomes a top tiered-rate cash-back rewards card.
 These rewards categories mean many people will be able to see their cash back add up even more quickly than in the past.